No, children younger than 6 years have free admission to the Christmas Garden.

 Of course!
 Hot and cold food and beverages are available for your refreshment.
 The offering includes sweet and savoury dishes.
 Enjoy!

 Yes.
-The Christmas Garden is a walk through the Botanic Garden with Christmas illumination and all the walkways are accesable with a buggy.
+The Christmas Garden is a walk through the Wilhelma with Christmas illumination and all the walkways are accesable with a buggy.
 Moreover, there is a limited number of handcarts on site.

-No, unfortunately animals can not be taken to the Botanic Garden.
+No, animals (apart from assistance dogs) may unfortunately not be taken along to the Wilhelma.

-No, unfortunately sleighs are not allowed in the area of the Botanical Garden.
+No, unfortunately sleighs are not allowed in the area of the Wilhelma.

-Unfortunately bicycles cannot be taken into the area of the Botanical Garden.
+Unfortunately bicycles cannot be taken into the area of the Wilhelma.

 Please keep in mind that currently there are no bicycle racks inside the area.